element-hq/element-web/docs/ciderEditor.md

 When typing in the `contenteditable` element, the `input` event fires and the DOM of the editor is turned into a string.
-The way this is done has some logic to it to deal with adding newlines for block elements, ... so doesn't use `innerText`, `textContent` or anything similar.
+The way this is done has some logic to it to deal with adding newlines for block elements, to make sure the caret offset is calculated in the same way as the content string, and the ignore caret nodes (more on that later).
+For these reasons it doesn't use `innerText`, `textContent` or anything similar.
 The model addresses any content in the editor within as an offset within this string.
 The caret position is thus also converted from a position in the DOM tree to an offset in the content string.
 This happens in `getCaretOffsetAndText` in `dom.js`.